coldworld22/Skillbridge/README.md

 Admins can build a nested list of course categories.
 CRUD endpoints live under `/api/users/admin/categories`.
 See [docs/admin-category-management.md](docs/admin-category-management.md) for an overview of the routes and frontend pages.

+## Cache management

+Admins can flush cached data from the dashboard.
+The **Clear Cache** button in the admin sidebar triggers `POST /api/cache/clear`, which purges Redis and other configured caches.
+Use this after deployments or major configuration changes to ensure fresh data.

 ## Third-party integrations

 The admin dashboard page under `Settings → Third Party` lets you configure API keys for several external services such as ChatGPT, DeepSeek or Claude.
 For ChatGPT you can register multiple models that users may pick from.
 See [docs/admin-third-party-integrations.md](docs/admin-third-party-integrations.md) for details.
 Once keys are saved, users can choose a provider on the community Ask page and request AI-generated answers.